» Birthday Bundle - Over $400 worth of Envato files for just $20

 var str = $(this).serialize();

 Further on, the data is sent to “do-login.php” using AJAX.
 If ‘OK’ is returned then a confirmation message will be shown to the user before redirecting him to the private page.
-Notice how I used JQuery’s css(name, value) function to change the width and height of the modal box:
+Notice how I used jQuery’s css(name, value) function to change the width and height of the modal box:

 var login_response = '<div id="logged_in">' +